Capterra bills itself as ‘the smart way to find business software’ for B2B people researching new business software.

 Landing page link: https://info.xexec.com/employee-recognition-cap-us

 Options For Split-Testing: As always, testing the headline with more benefits-led copy could be worthwhile.
 Making it easier to read would be worth a try too.
-As a person obsessed with email-capture, I’d consider adding an exit-intent pop-up to collect the email address of people leaving the page without requesting the demo – no point in wasting those valuable click dollars.
+As a person obsessed with email-capture, we’d consider adding an exit-intent pop-up to collect the email address of people leaving the page without requesting the demo – no point in wasting those valuable click dollars.

 Landing Page Link: https://vibecatch.com/?utm_channel=capterra